tajpouria/algorithms-and-data-structures-cheat-sheet/README.md

 ## Multiple Pointers

 The multiple pointers pattern involves using two or more pointers to solve a problem by traversing a data structure, such as an array or a linked list.
-The pointers typically move towards each other or towards the middle of the data structure, and the algorithm performs some operation on the values at the pointers' current positions.
+The pointers typically move toward each other or towards the middle of the data structure, and the algorithm performs some operation on the values at the pointers' current positions.

 Here's an example of how the multiple pointers pattern can be used to solve a problem: